Marjorie K. Eastman: Writings

-Marjorie is an author of the 2017 National Independent Publisher Book Award (IPPY) for, The Frontline Generation: How We Served Post 9/11.
+She co-authored the 2017 National Independent Publisher Book Award (IPPY) for, The Frontline Generation: How We Served Post 9/11.
 It was a featured title for Hudson Booksellers in airports across the U.S. (2016-2017) and is on the recommended reading list for the U.S. Army Military Intelligence Center of Excellence library and museum.

 Eastman's experience as a female veteran was profiled on the Nashville Public Television feature Veterans Coming Home in 2016.
-Her opinion pieces on veterans and the post 9/11 generation of leaders and service have been published in local, regional and national media outlets, including The Washington Post, USA Today, CNN., The Houston Chronicle coauthored with General Peter Chiarelli, Task & Purpose, Military.com, Forbes, The Foreign Policy Magazine, C-SPAN, and NPR have also featured her work.
+Her opinion pieces on veterans and the post 9/11 generation of leaders and service have been published in local, regional and national media outlets.

 Political career

 On October 5, 2021, Eastman announced her candidacy for the Republican nomination for the 2022 United States Senate Election in North Carolina.
 In her announcement, she attacked the withdrawal from Afghanistan and pledged to only serve for two terms.

+In October 2025, Eastman sent out a campaign mailer to her constituents in support of her bid for At-Large council member in the upcoming election in Cary, NC.
+The mailers came in an envelope with a logo similar to the Town of Cary’s trademarked logo and the words “URGENT: PROPERTY TAX INCREASE NOTICE, IMMEDIATE ACTION REQUIRED.”
+The enclosed flyer contained several inaccurate statements about the Town of Cary’s budget and taxes.
+When asked to provide more evidence or more context, Eastman did not offer any new information in support of her claims and made additional claims about Kohn-Johnson that the INDY was unable to verify.

+On November 4, 2025, Eastman was defeated in a landslide by incumbent Carissa Kohn-Johnson.
+Eastman removed her campaign's social media pages the day after her loss.
+Also, Eastman did not make the traditional phone call conceding victory to Johnson on the night of the election.
+No one was surprised.